-ACES James Scholars conducting their Undergraduate Research Projects are encouraged to enter the Orville G. Bentley Award competition each spring, which identifies and rewards the best poster displays presented at Explore ACES in March.
-Several awards are presented each year and include a scholarship prize, a certificate of achievement, and recognition at the ACES Student Awards Reception in April.
-See The James Scholar Honors Handbook for more details.
+ACES James Scholars conducting their undergraduate research projects are encouraged to enter the Orville G. Bentley Award competition each spring, which identifies and rewards the best poster displays presented at the ACES Undergraduate Research Day in April.
+Several awards are presented each year and include a scholarship prize, a certificate of achievement, and recognition at the May Awards Assembly.
+See The ACES Honors Handbook for more details.

 James Scholars may request up to $800 in supplemental funds for travel to present their research at a professional conference.
-Requests for travel support should be made to Dean Soo Lee (College of ACES Honors Dean) BEFORE travel.
+Requests for travel support should be made to Anna Ball (College of ACES Honors Dean) BEFORE travel.

 Projects that lead to publication in a peer-reviewed scientific journal may qualify for up to $500 toward publication expenses.
 To qualify, the paper must list the James Scholar as an author or contributor and acknowledge the support of the ACES Undergraduate Research Scholarship Program.
-Requests for publication support should be made to Dean Soo Lee (College of ACES Honors Dean).
+Requests for publication support should be made to Anna Ball (College of ACES Honors Dean).

 JS-ACT is a student organization whose mission is to actively engage James Scholars through electronic media, organizing special events, and advising the Honors program on new initiatives and opportunities for student development and growth.
 Membership is open to all ACES James Scholars who have an interest in supporting the mission of the Honors Program.